 Headphones–earbuds especially–are designed to create an enclosed and personalized jam session.
 When a pair is worn we are hoping for concert-for-one level quality and clarity.
 We expect no audible spill-over to disturb those around us.
 At the very least, we don’t want to clue them into to our Justin Bieber-riddled playlist of guilty pleasures.

 Audio peripheral powerhouse – dB Logic’s EP-100 Earbud headphones crank in performance by dialing down your overall audio volume.
 If you’re willing to sacrifice power in voluminous sound then the always-on SPL2 technology (Sound Level Pressure) empowers the the EP-100 Earbud headphones with immensely pleasant audio sessions.
+Compare these headphones with our Yamaha EPH-M200 review if you’re looking for the best in quality.
 That cut in decibels will limit your variety of listening venues.
 Lets take a closer look.

 The EP-100 Earbud headphones are attractive if not stunning.
 We were sent the black and silver shaded model.
 But the product also comes in pink, blue, red and green.
 What little they may lack in good looks, they more than compensate for with comfort.
 These little buds make use of a double padded ear tip design.
 Moreover, you get three different sizes of these chubby and comfy tips.
 The medium fit is snug and remains fitted even during my workout sessions, without discomfort or arching over time.

 For added comfort, the EP-100 is designed to be worn traditionally or flipped up so the cord can wrap over your ears.
 The result is similar to that produced by the earhooks included with the V-Moda Vibrato Remote earbuds–conveniently without the earhooks.
 It’s an clever design scheme that adds variety added support without compromising comfort.